dtyler04/EntraAdminMatrix/README.md

 2. Go to Entra Admin Center and view a device's LAPS password
 3. Click the eye icon to show the password
 4. A barcode will automatically appear below the password
-5. Scan it with your phone or barcode scanner
+5. Scan it with your barcode scanner

 ## Security note